Change Made Easy: Applying Practical Change Management Process and Phases

 • Phase 5 – Exit: Complete final reports, asset hand-offs, and knowledge transfers.

-Within each of these change management phases are a set of key change management deliverables, plans, and strategies that need to be designed, developed, implemented, tracked, and managed based on best change management principles
+Within each of these change management phases are a set of key change management deliverables, plans, and strategies that need to be designed, developed, implemented, tracked, and managed based on best change management principles.
+They provide a clear definition of change management and give a process for managing change management.

 OCMS Change Management Process